 I love celebrating the holiday season with my kids.
 A snowy afternoon filled with holiday movies and special Christmas snacks is my idea of heaven.

 Unfortunately, most of the fun holiday treat ideas I see online are sugar-filled, processed treats I don’t feel great about serving.
 I love my kids to have fun but want to focus on healthy snacking 80% of the time so we can enjoy the season without going overboard.

 Healthy Eating for the Holidays

 With a few basic ingredients and little creativity, you can prepare treats that thrill and delight kiddos without refined sugar.

 Healthy Christmas Treats

 These tasty treats are easy to assemble and could not be any cuter!
-They are perfect for a school party, a lunch box, after school snack, a Christmas breakfast, or even a fun holiday dinner.
+They are perfect for a school party, a lunch box, an after-school snack, a Christmas breakfast, or even a fun holiday dinner.

 - Reindeer Pancakes with Turkey Bacon by Bren Did – This easy recipe turns pancakes into Santa’s favorite transportation!
 Make easy turkey bacon in the oven to keep this breakfast low in fat.

 - Easy Snowmen Fruit Cups by Bren Did – This easy tutorial converts fruit cups into adorable snowmen.
 These gluten-free, dairy-free snacks are perfect for a snowman-themed winter class party with dietary restrictions or a lunch box treat.
 (Get my snowman party plan with free printable games here, it’s great for elementary school parties that require a non-Christmas theme.)

 - Strawberry and Cheese Mice by Babble – This snack is the perfect nod to the classic poem, “Twas the night before Christmas and all through the house, not a creature was stirring not even a mouse!”
 Turn a fresh strawberry into an adorable mouse with slivered almond ears and a string cheese tail.
 Serve the mice on crackers and cheese.